christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 It’s just one specific tribe doing what every other tribe does openly and without apology.
 Then tribal advocacy becomes morally defensible because it’s no longer "White supremacy theater".

-**The Moral Justifications**

-1. Conditional / Existential: Helping a group facing literal erasure isn’t unjust.
-Non-Palestinians flood resources into Gaza right now and it’s celebrated.
-Apply the same logic when your own subtype is under threat.
-No double standard.

-2. Structural / Functional: Bounded ethnic communities actually work.
-Universalism destroys welfare states, environmental trust, and any real collective sacrifice.
-Small, high-trust tribes coordinate.
-Global blobs collapse.

-3. Biological / Tribal: Humans are wired for kin preference.
-Every other race does it shamelessly and never says sorry.
-Only Europeans are told it’s evil.
-Biology isn’t bigotry — it’s reality.
-Refuse to play and you lose everything.
-Simple.

-4. Ethnic / Cultural: Specific European identities exist.
-Languages, aesthetics, temperaments, traditions.
-They’re worth defending because they’re yours.
-Period.

-5. Economic / Material: Deindustrialization and open borders gutted working-class European communities.
-Prioritizing your own people’s jobs and neighborhoods isn’t hate — it’s pattern recognition.
-Globalization’s winners don’t share the losses.

-6. Self-Interested / Dynastic: Your descendants will compete against groups with ruthless ingroup preference.
-Playing nice while everyone else plays tribal isn’t virtue.
-It’s evolutionary suicide.

-Caveat: This only works if you actually identify with the subtype.
-“White” drags you straight back into the cancer.

 **Speaking the Language of Delineation**

 Refuse the label "white".
 Every single time.